Last updated on September 10th, 2024 at 03:37 pm

-CALM is a practical intervention to increase the time and distance between individuals at risk of suicide and the most common and lethal methods of suicide, particularly firearms.
-The oldest and most widely-used training on lethal means safety, CALM teaches why access to lethal means matters and equips individuals with tools to intervene effectively with those at risk for suicide both upstream–before a crisis hits–as well as in times of crisis.
-Versions are available for both clinicians and non-clinicians.
+CALM is a practical intervention for increasing the time and distance between individuals at risk of suicide and lethal means, particularly firearms.
+CALM is the oldest and most widely used training on lethal means safety, and teaches why access to lethal means matters.
+It also equips individuals to intervene effectively with those at risk of suicide, both before and during a crisis.
+Trainings are available for general audiences and clinicians.

 AgriSafe CALM instructors are trained and certified through CALM America.